-EDU’s Master of Medicine continues with the spiral integration of the content studied in the Bachelor’s.
+EDU’s Master of Medicine continues with the integration of the content studied in the Bachelor’s.
 During this programme, students delve deeper into the domains of medicine within their study of theoretical content to foster the development of problem-solving and critical thinking skills, while emphasis in the Master’s will be on treatment and clinical management of patients.
-The final goal of the Master’s is the training of professional and empathetic medical professionals capable of practising evidence-based medicine from day one, helping to improve the health and welfare of the population.
+The final goal of the Master’s is the training of professional and empathetic medical professionals capable of practicing evidence-based medicine from day one, helping to improve the health and welfare of the population.

-Master of Medicine (M.Med)
+Master of Medicine (M.Med.)

 162 ECTS Points (of which 42 ECTS are credited to the Clinical Clerkship)

 2.5 years, full time, including a 6-month Clinical Clerkship

 Total learning hours: 4,400, of which: Total contact hours: 948